 The complaint is submitted in writing, stating the reasons, to the Executive Board or the manager of the faculty, preferably through the intermediary of the confidential counsellor.
+The complainant may also choose to file a complaint directly with the Undesirable Behaviour Complaints Committee (COG).
 If the complaint is submitted directly to the Executive Board, the confidential counsellor will be notified of this.
+A former student has the right to file such a complaint for three months after the end of his enrollment, if the accused (the person against whom the complaint is directed) is still employed by the university or still enrolled at tat time.
+An enrolled student may file a complaint up to 12 months after the incident.

-The complaint is handled by the manager or by the Undesirable Behaviour Complaints Committee (COG).
+The complaint is handled by the manager or by the COG.
 This choice is made by the Executive Board, taking account of the seriousness of the complaint, any advice from the confidential counsellor and the wishes of the complainant.
-If the complainant or the defendant object to the handling of the complaint by a manager, the complaint will be sent to the Complaints Committee.
+If the complainant or the defendant object to the handling of the complaint by a manager, the complaint will be sent to the COG.
 The complainant and the defendant will be heard as soon as possible following receipt of the complaint.
 At the request of the complainant or the defendant, witnesses, experts or other parties directly involved can also be heard.
-No more than 10 weeks after the receipt of the complaint (with the possibility of extending this term by a maximum of four weeks), the Committee will issue advice to the Executive Board on whether the complaint is well-founded and on any measures to be taken, stating its reasons.
-The Complaints Committee aims to keep the term for handling a complaint as short as possible.
-As a rule, due care takes priority over speed here.
+No more than 10 weeks after the receipt of the complaint (with the possibility of extending this term by a maximum of four weeks), the COG will issue advice to the Executive Board on whether the complaint is well-founded and on any measures to be taken, stating its reasons.
+The COG strives to provide its advice as much as possible within the time limit for processing a complaint.
+As a rule, however, careful handling takes precedence over speed.

-After receipt of the advice from the manager or the Complaints Committee, the Executive Board decides whether the complaint is well-founded and if so, which measures will be taken against the defendant.
-Disciplinary measures can be taken against an employee.
+After receipt of the advice from the manager or the COG, the Executive Board decides whether the complaint is well-founded and if so, which measures will be taken against the defendant.